xmengkinaxis/CPP/System Design Interview Checklist.md

 Usage:
  * Sending emails
- * Data post-processing: It can reduce end-user latency, by enabling offline time-consuming and resource-intensive process, such as processing image, video, multimedia to different formrat or platforms
+ * Data post-processing: It can reduce end-user latency, by enabling offline time-consuming and resource-intensive process, such as processing image, video, multimedia to different format or platforms
  * Recommender systems: use cookies to personalize a user’s content; retrieves the user data and processes it.
 A messaging queue can be incorporated to make this process more efficient as background data processing can be time consuming.

 ### Distributed unique ID generators

 It is important to tag entities in a system with a unique identifier.
 Millions of events may occur every second in a large distributed system, so we need a method of distinguishing them.
 A unique ID generator performs this task and enables the logging and tracking of event flows for debugging or maintenance purposes.
 In most cases this is a universal unique ID (UUID).
 These are 128 bit numbers Range handlers feature multiple servers that each cover a range of ID values.